 The Company's members of the Management Body, and in particular of the non-Executive positions, are often experienced professionals and businessmen that are invited to participate in other corporate boards.
-In line with this, the Company is responsible to approve and monitor such
+In line with this, the Company is responsible to approve and monitor such individuals in terms of conflicts of interest.
+In 2024, the following table summarizes the number of positions that each member holds:

 Name Position in the Firm Executive Directorships Non-Executive Directorships

 LIU JIA KUNG Executive Director 1 0

-CHRISTOFOROS TENGERIS Non-Executive Director 2 0
+CHRISTOFOROS TENGERIS Non-Executive Director 0 2

-IORDANIS GEORGIOU Executive Director 1 1
+IORDANIS GRIGORIOU Executive Director 1 1

 IOANNIS PAPAZACHARIA Non-Executive Director 1 2

-CHEN BINYING Executive Director 1 0
+CHEN BINYING Non-Executive Director 0 1

 ANTRANIK BOYAJIAN Executive Director 1 0

-LAN QINGWEN Executive Director 1 0